-Section 308 of Division B of the Consolidated Appropriations Act, 2012 as continued in Division F of the Consolidated and Further Continuing Appropriations Act, 2013 applies to all solicitations and awards of DOE contracts that include the construction of facilities classified as DOE nuclear facilities (hazard category 1, 2, or 3) under 10 C.F.R.
+Section 304 of Division D of the Consolidated Appropriations Act, applies to all solicitations and awards of DOE contracts that include the construction of facilities classified as DOE nuclear facilities (hazard category 1, 2, or 3) under 10 C.F.R.
 Part 830 under which funds are made available by this Act.
 This requirement applies to subcontract actions, including subcontracts under an M&O prime contract using these appropriated funds.

 When funding the construction of DOE nuclear facilities (hazard category 1, 2, or 3), the contracting officer shall work with the designated federal project director (FPD) to ensure that the Office of Health, Safety, and Security (HSS) performs the required independent review of the project and contract management for positive nuclear safety culture and resolution of nuclear safety-related design issues, and should obtain copy of the review(s).
-Until the contracting officer receives the HSS independent review(s), the contracting officer shall not obligate Consolidation Appropriations Act of 2013 funds for the construction of DOE nuclear facilities (hazard category 1, 2, and 3).
+Until the contracting officer receives the HSS independent review(s), the contracting officer shall not obligate Consolidation Appropriations Act of 2014 funds for the construction of DOE nuclear facilities (hazard category 1, 2, and 3).

-IV.
-SECTION 310 INDEPENDENT COST ESTIMATE (ICE) FOR CRITICAL DECISION (CD) CD-2 AND CD-3 DOE ORDER 413.3B CONSTRUCTION PROJECTS guidance, for construction projects where the total project cost exceeds \$100,000,000 until a separate independent cost estimate has been developed for the project for that critical decision.
+III.
+SECTION 305 INDEPENDENT COST ESTIMATE (ICE) FOR CRITICAL DECISION (CD) CD-2 AND CD-3 DOE ORDER 413.3B CONSTRUCTION PROJECTS

-None of the funds made available in title III of this Act may be used to approve critical decision-2 or critical decision-3 under Department of Energy Order 413.3B, or any successive departmental
+None of the funds made available in title III of this Act may be used to approve critical decision-2 or critical decision-3 under Department of Energy Order 413.3B, or any successive departmental guidance, for construction projects where the total project cost exceeds \$100,000,000 until a separate independent cost estimate has been developed for the project for that critical decision.

-Section 310 of Division B of the Consolidated Appropriations Act, 2012 as continued in Division F of the Consolidated and Further Continuing Appropriations Act, 2013 applies to all DOE solicitations and awards that include DOE Order (DOE O) 413.3B construction work where a project with a total project cost (TPC) exceeds \$100,000,000.
+Section 305 of Division D of the Consolidated Appropriations Act, 2014 applies to all DOE solicitations and awards that include DOE Order (DOE O) 413.3B construction work where a project with a total project cost (TPC) exceeds \$100,000,000.
 No funds are available until a separate independent cost estimate (ICE) has been developed for the project for CD-2 or CD-3.
 This requirement applies to subcontract actions, including subcontract under an M&O prime contract using these appropriated funds.